In a Nutshell

 Shrewsbury is easily accessible from the A5, linking to the M54 for quick access to the Midlands and M6.
 With the town centre largely contained within the looping River Severn, parking can be a little limited within the town centre itself.
-Our usual spot is the NCP Wyle Cop car park just over the bridge on the A5191 to the south of the town.
-If that's full then it's easy to turn left toward the St Julian's Friars car park down by the river.
-Both car parks are a short walk from the riverside for a post-drive wee for pup and have the advantage of allowing you to walk up into the town centre through the collection of independent shops and cafes in the traditional timber framed buildings.
+Our preferred option is to park just south of the town centre at the Abbey Foregate car park (60p an hour).
+It's a short walk across the bridge into town.
+If you want a shorter stroll in then the NCP Wyle Cop car park is just over the bridge on the A5191 to the south of the town.
+Both car parks are close to the riverside and Abbey Gardens for a post-drive wee for pup and have the advantage of allowing you to walk up into the town centre through the collection of independent shops and cafes in the traditional timber framed buildings.

 Other parking options can be found on the north side of the town, with the largest open air car park being the Frankwell Car Park, across the river from the centre, but easily accessible across a footbridge into one of the dog friendly shopping centres.

-Despite being a busy and fairly compact town centre, Shrewsbury has adopted a pedestrianised approach.
-Pavements are fairly wide and as you approach the centre you quickly find yourself in traffic restricted areas, meaning you can walk comfortably in the roads towards the pedestrianised Pride Hill, which forms the effective high street of the town.
+Despite being a busy and fairly compact town centre, Shrewsbury has adopted a pedestrianised approach on weekends.
+Pavements are fairly wide and after making your way up Wyle Cop, you quickly find yourself in traffic restricted areas, meaning you can walk comfortably in the roads towards the pedestrianised Pride Hill, which forms the effective high street of the town.
 Unusually, the modern shopping centres such as the Darwin Shopping Centre are also dog friendly, something we hope more shopping centres will adopt across the UK.